 GETTING ADMITTED: Core Concepts for a Successful MBA Application Strategy

 The objective of this presentation is to help you gain admission to MBA programs.
-As a graduate admissions consultant for over 17 years, I have worked with well over 1000 candidates from all over the world.
+As a graduate admissions consultant since 2001, I have worked with well over 1000 candidates from all over the world.
 While the vast majority of my clients come from Japan, India and the United States, I have worked with clients coming from every continent and helped them gain admission to the world’s best MBA programs.
 I advise on the overall application process and its primary components essays, resumes, application forms, school selection, recommendations, and interviews.
 The concepts introduced in this seminar are critical for succeeding.

 You must be Smart, a Leader, a Team Player, and a Unique Contributor

 Summary: MBA programs have four common core admissions criteria for judging applicants.
 You need to demonstrate each of these characteristics in one or more different parts of your application.